-Make sure you follow the instructions provided on the ApplyYourself® website.
-Print a copy of the completed application for your personal records.
+- Complete and submit your online application.
+Make sure you follow the instructions provided on the Liaison GradCAS website, and have a copy of your submitted application for your records.

 These materials must be submitted as part of the application:

-1. Online Application Form.
+1. Online Application Form

 Note: When listing the institutions that you have attended, please make sure that all of the information is visible on the application.
-If all information is not visible on application (e.g., if the school name is too long), a separate list must be submitted.
+If all information is not visible on the application (e.g., if the school name is too long), a separate list must be submitted.
 You must list your GPA, the degree you earned (BA, BS, MA) if any, and the month/year that the degree was obtained.

-2. Area of Specialization.
+2. Area of Concentration

-3. Detailed Statement of Purpose.
+3. Detailed Statement of Purpose

 For MFA applicants, your statement of purpose should tell us about yourself and what brought you to this program.
 Why did you choose the University of Pittsburgh's MFA program?
 What do you expect from your time in the program?
 What are your aspirations as a writer?